nasmith/capstone-spring22/_modules/mod-02.md

 : Class meeting: first updates from teams 5, 6, 7, and 8.
 Remember:  you are required to use no more than three slides (including the title slide) for each update.
 Report #4 is due at 11:59 pm.
 For option D projects, you should complete at least one strawman/baseline approach, run experiments, and set up the evaluation framework.
 For option R projects, update on your progress since the last report.
 Submit as an Ed post.  **deadline**{: .label .label-red }

 Th Apr 21
-: Class meeting:  team working time.
+: Class meeting:  mini-lecture on technical writing.
 Report #5 is due at 11:59.
 You will individually report on your team’s effectiveness, including a summary of your own, and each team member’s contributions so far.
 These reports will only be seen by course staff.
 [Use this template](https://www.overleaf.com/project/605b7f5609565b2be481d114) and submit through Canvas.  **deadline**{: .label .label-red }

 T Apr 26
 : Class meeting:  second updates from teams 1, 2, 3, and 4.